-The menu selection File|Open... displays a dialog box for selecting a file from which to load a MIF problem description.
+The menu selection File | Open... displays a dialog box for selecting a file from which to load a MIF problem description.
 Several example files are included in the OOMMF release in the directory app/mmpe/examples.
 At startup, mmProbEd loads the problem contained in app/mmpe/init.mif as an initial problem.
-Note: When loading a file, mmProbEd discards comments and records it does not understand.
+Note: When loading a file, mmProbEd discards comments and moves records it does not understand to the bottom of its output file.
 Use the FileSource application (Sec.8) to serve unmodified problem descriptions.